 Who can I contact for additional data needed to apply?

-For any additional data please contact Nicole Lima at [email protected]
+For any additional data relevant to this grant please contact Devon Morera, Lifeline’s Coordinator of New Member Services at [email protected]

 What other Lifeline centers are in my state?

 You can find centers that are a member in your state by going to the Crisis Center Map on the Our Network page: https://suicidepreventionlifeline.org/our-network/

 Can the grant be used to pay call center staff salaries?

 The RFP says applicants should ‘ensure a plan for 24/7 staffing including at least one dedicated counselor answering only Lifeline National calls at all times.’
 For call centers that are answering local crisis line phone numbers, how does the Lifeline envision a call room operating with the above requirement?
 Would triage protocol for prioritizing calls coming in on the NSPL be sufficient to meet this requirement or would you need an additional staff person who does not take any local crisis line calls?

 Most of the Lifeline-member call centers answer multiple crisis lines.
 What is of critical importance to this grant, especially because it represents a significant level of funding above our typical annual stipends, is that Lifeline calls are not placed in a lower priority status relative to the other lines.
 While the Lifeline recognizes the importance of all crisis lines, this funding is intended for greater numbers of Lifeline calls to be answered locally and for less calls to roll out of state into our backup network.

 We often hear from centers themselves that sometimes they feel they have to make choices to keep counselors available to answer calls on their otherlines, because there is a belief that, since the Lifeline has a backup network, the call will get answered somewhere if they don’t answer.
 Such choices get made when, for example, they are short staffed or when other lines have stringent state or county performance metrics that need to get met in a limited timeframe.